bruinxiong/xionglin.github.io/README.md

 ## Work Experiences:

-* 03/2025 - Now:     Senior Research Manager of ShensiliCon in SooChow, China.
+* 03/2025 - Now:     Senior Research Manager of ShensiliCon in SooChow, China.  &  Tech Lead of AI-SEMI in Shanghai, China.

 * 08/2024 - 03/2025: GenAI Algorithm Expert of Geely Auto Research in NingBo, China.